omeka/omeka-s-enduser/settings.md

 *Results per page* changes the number of items, item sets, etc, displayed per page when browsing in either public or admin sides of the installation.

 *Property label information* determines what is displayed next to each property when users are editing items and item sets.
-* By default, this is set to none, meaning that only the property label is dsiplayed.
+* By default, this is set to *none*, meaning that only the property label is dsiplayed.
 * If *show vocabulary* is selected,
 * If *show term* is selected, a parenthetical statement will appear next to the property name with the vocabulary:term.